How to Use a 529 Plan for Tax Savings

 What is the advantage of a 529 plan for saving for college?

 In Colorado, a 529 plan can help save on taxes, since your contributions to a 529 are deductible for state taxes.
-That means you can reduce your state tax liability and also grow your investments tax free.
+That means you can reduce your state tax liability and also grow your investments tax deferred.

 How much of a 529 is tax deductible?